hms-dbmi/PMSDN_R-ETL/README.md

 * premapAdult.csv

 The premapping files are used to tell how to process each variable and where to put it in the ontology.
-Already filled in premapping files are on the repo and will work as long as the structure of the registry doesn't change.
+Already filled-in premapping files are on the repo and will work as long as the structure of the registry doesn't change.
 In case there are modifications to make to the processing, these premapping files can be amended.
 In case the registry changes (new variables, renamed variables, etc.), the premapping files can be generated again from scratch.
 They then have to be completed again, mainly using the previous ones as a template.